-Cinnamon Spiced Banana Muffins are perfect for a grab and go breakfast.
+Cinnamon Spiced Banana Muffins are made in one bowl, so quick and easy to make, and are perfect for a grab and go breakfast.

 Where is my fall weather at?
 I’m so looking forward to those cool mornings, and so far there haven’t been any.
 Yea, yea, I’m well aware that Florida isn’t known for cool mornings until late October, but I can dream about them, right?